-RIMTEC: Participation in and presentation of awards at the Omoshiro Taiken ("Fun Experience") Day activity at Okayama Research Park RIMTEC also received the 2016 Chemistry Communication Award from the Japan Union of Chemical Science and Technology (JUCST) in recognition of this activity, which has been conducted jointly with Okayama University since FY 2012.
+RIMTEC: Participation in and presentation of awards at the Omoshiro Taiken ("Fur Experience") Day activity at Okayama Research Park RIMTEC also received the 2016 Chemistry Communication Award from the Japan

+RIMTEC also received the 2016 Chemistry Communication Award from the Japan Union of Chemical Science and Technology (JUCST) in recognition of this activity, which has been conducted jointly with Okayama University since FY 2012.

-Zeon Chemicals Yonezawa participated in the 2018 Youth Science Festival in Yamagata.
-Staff and children made aromatic air fresheners together by adding our synthetic fragrances to water-absorbing resin containing colored water.
+Zeon Chemicals Yonezawa participated in the 2017 Youth Science Festival in Yamagata.
+Staff and children together made aromatic air fresheners by using our synthetic fragrances.